nikfaizdev/Data-Analysis-with-Excel-Coffee-Sales-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/bc939a3a-5144-4c05-8fd2-a3c2801f0cdd)

 -  Top 5 products are all beverages, with coffee and tea leading in both revenue and transaction volume.
 This highlights a strong customer preference for these beverages.
 -  Green Beans and Green Teas are the least sold items, both in terms of revenue and transactions.
-This suggests low customer demand,
+This suggests low customer demand toward this products.

 ## Dashboard
 ![image](https://github.com/user-attachments/assets/09278897-fb3b-400f-9101-d93a93aa3700)